Notable People

 Axios's announcement of Swan's 2022 move to The New York Times says almost as much by implication as by praise.
 The company described him as one of Washington's best-sourced reporters and stressed both his interview skill and his role in building the Axios brand.

 That is important context.
-Swan was not only a viral television clip in human form.
+Swan was more than a viral television clip in human form.
 He helped give a younger outlet a sharper identity in the political press.
 He combined sourcing, agility, and a tone that could move quickly from conversational to exacting without seeming rehearsed.

 That shift in tone is part of his usefulness.
 Many interviewers sound aggressive from the beginning.
 Swan often sounds as though the conversation is proceeding normally until the point at which a contradiction or evasion becomes impossible to leave alone.